 What Will I Study

 The first year of the programme builds students’ vocabulary and fluency in key analytical techniques and introduces students to the cultural and historical contexts of music, film and drama.
 Second year modules broaden the scope of inquiry, moving from central texts and practices to the representation of lesser-known voices and issues.
 In your third and fourth years of the programme, you will forge your own path, taking modules that focus on specific genres and/or issues in these art forms.
 You can also choose to incorporate a one-semester humanities internship or study abroad.
-In the final year, students will work on a major BA dissertation which will allow them to produce a sustained research project on a topic of their choice, working one-on-one with an expert in the field.
+In the final year, students will work on a major dissertation which will allow them to produce a sustained research project on a topic of their choice, working one-on-one with an expert in the field.

 - Composition, Performance, and Reception

 - Intro to Physical Theatre

 - Music, Culture and Society

 - Film Sound